 All students are provided with ten minutes reading time each day to develop their reading skills and promote a love of reading.

 This year, we have introduced the ‘Hackney Lit’ intervention programme.
 This is an effective teaching programme that uses evidence informed strategies proven to increase progress in English and the wider curriculum.
 Students from Year 7 and Year 8 have been carefully selected for this programme to boost their reading comprehension, thinking and learning skills.
 The programme’s unique and highly collaborative method of reciprocal teaching has proven to rapidly accelerate literacy and attainment.

 Please click below to find out more information about this scheme:

 All staff use the marking for literacy symbols when marking work to help students improve their spelling, punctuation, sentence structure, expression, paragraphing, use of capital letters and presentation.

-The staff at Astley Cooper are clear in their belief that each student should be a literate student and have the confidence and abilities to tackle their work with a complete set of literacy skills.
+The staff at Astley Cooper are clear in their belief that each student should be literate and have the confidence and abilities to tackle their work with a complete set of literacy skills.

-I hope that parents, guardians and the students themselves will keep checking this site and talking with their teachers to find out what more they can do to keep improving literacy skills.
+I hope that parents, guardians and the students themselves will keep checking this site and talking with their teachers to find out what more they can do to keep improving their literacy skills.